AdaCompNUS/despot_tutorials/README.md

 $ rosrun laser_tag pomdp_planner
 ```

 You should see a 3D 7x11 grid world with two Youbots.
 The green robot should chase the red robot until 'Tag' is called.
-The `R1_noise` parameter specifies the gaussian noise (standard deviation) of the green robot's laser range finder in meters.
+The `R1_noise` parameter specifies the gaussian noise (standard deviation in meters) of the green robot's laser range finder.